Robitort/Heart-Risk-Pridiction-Model-T7/README.md

 ## Project Status

 This is an early-stage iteration and will evolve with further research and feedback.
-Contributions and suggestions are welcome!
+Contributions and suggestions are welcome! using PTB-XL dataset for the primary basing of the model, ongoing work using MIMIC IV and OASIS Datasets.

 ---